nikoidot/.github/profile/README.md

 A startup that develop startups.

-nikoidot is a team focused in develop open source hardware/software.
-We love to create solutions and experiences.
-We are proud of work with the community for the community, creating amazing things.
-We are small, but we are planning big projects.

-We gonna keep creating projects and changing the way people and communities work, stay working hard everyday to make our experiences.
+Nikoidot is a startup made up of passionate developers who focus on creating solutions and experiences.
+We are a small team with big plans, and our mission is to make improvements in the name of science, not money.
+We are proud to work with the community and engage with them.
+While we aim to create cheap and open-source projects, we do need to make money to maintain ourselves.
+However, one of our principles is "you don't have to pay for things that should be MVP."

 <a href="https://nikoi.tech">Website</a>
 <span>&nbsp;&nbsp;•&nbsp;&nbsp;</span>